SVCE-ACM/A-December-of-Algorithms/README.md

 - **Problem**
   - In mathematics, the Fibonacci numbers are the numbers in the following integer sequence, called the Fibonacci sequence, and characterized by the fact that every number after the first two is the sum of the two preceding ones.
 The problem here is to find the nth number in the series
 - **Uses**
-  - A great real time application of Fibonacci series that’s used mostly these days as an unknown fact are the mile to kilometer conversion & Kilometer to mile conversion…..
+  - A great real-time application of Fibonacci series that’s used mostly these days as an unknown fact is the mile to kilometre conversion & Kilometer to mile conversion…..
   - Let’s now see the Fibonacci series :
   ```bash
   0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144,…